-My seven month old daughter is having very hard stools.
+My baby daughter is having very hard stools.
 It is also taking her all day to have a bowel movement.
-She will try several times through the day but without success.
-She does always have one bowel movement a day, but it takes great effort and seems bothersome to her.
+She will try several times throughout the day but without success.
+She always has one bowel movement daily, but it takes great effort and seems bothersome to her.

 What can I give her daily to help soften her stools?

-Most often, the hard stools are due to the baby’s digestive system not really coping with solids, and this will improve over the months to come.
+Most often, the hard stools are due to the baby’s digestive system not really coping with solids, but this may improve over the months to come.

 What to do then?